Delft Blue Tin-Glazed Earthenware Tile with Putto

 What increases value

-- •Clarity of the central figure
+- •Clarity and charm of the central figural motif

 What lowers value